jl2922/hps/README.md

 ## Benchmark

-The performance of HPS compared to other well-known C++ serializers for some most common data structures are as follows:
+The performance of HPS compared to other well-known C++ serializers for some most common data structures are as follows: (less is better)

 ![Serialize and Parse Time](https://raw.githubusercontent.com/jl2922/hps/master/src/benchmark/time.png)